Command Types

 Surveyors

-Survey commands let you analyze terrain properties.
-Initally, the number will be very limited.
+Please note that initally, the number of surveyors will be very limited.
 Holygon aims to add more Survey commands in the future.
-All Surveyors are found in the Survey submenu.
-Learn more.

-Iconless commands
+Iconless Command